 Train for a career in cosmetology in as little as one year.

-Our school of cosmetology is more than just a beauty school.
+Our cosmetology program is more than just a beauty school.
 It is a place where you can explore your passions, connect with others and hone your technical skills.
 The Virginia College Cosmetology program offers a supportive, hands-on learning environment that can prepare you for success.

 Becoming a cosmetologist means working with your hands, expressing yourself and engaging with clients.
 It takes training and practice to produce beautiful, desirable results.
-That’s why we provide an encouraging learning environment that invites trial and error, artistic expression and constructive feedback to help our students gain these valuable skills.
+That’s why our beauty school provides an encouraging learning environment that invites trial and error, artistic expression and constructive feedback to help our students gain these valuable skills.

 Our instructors lead by example with visual demonstrations.
 They will coach you through processes and help you develop an eye for style.
 We have labs dedicated to hands-on practice where you can work to master the techniques of hair styling, nail art and cosmetic skin care.